Distinguishing autistic-like behaviors from Autism Spectrum Disorder

 The literature on “hyperlexia” is really quite scant, beginning as recently as 1967, when the term was first used by Silberberg & Silberberg (Exceptional Children 34:41-42).
 Generally these children have learned to read before age 5 with little or no training, and have this precocious reading ability combined with language difficulties (in spite of accelerated reading ability) and display significant difficulty in social relationships.
 These children come to speech and language disorder clinics with a variety of diagnoses such as “autism, behavior disorder, language disorder, gifted, precocious reading ability seen often as rote learning, splinter skills or savant idiosyncrasy” according to one such clinic, the Center for Speech and Language Disorders in Elmhurst, Illinois.

-The literature to date is not a great deal of help in making the distinction between hyperlexia being an Autistic Spectrum Disorder, or a separate, distinct language disorder.
+The literature to date is not a great deal of help in making the distinction between hyperlexia being an autism spectrum disorder, or a separate, distinct language disorder.
 Importantly, though, it appears that in the latter instance the prognosis overall is quite good.
 According to Phyllis Kupperman and her co-workers at the Center for Speech and Language Disorders clinic in Elmhurst, Illinois, when such children were first seen at the clinic at age 2 or 2½ they had difficulty understanding language.
 They may use a few words but often they were echolalic.
 Their behavior in some ways looked “autistic”.
 However on follow-up these children emerged out of that “autism”, although some did retain some aloofness or antisocial or oppositional behaviors.
 But over time the aloneness and self-stimulating behaviors decreased dramatically as language comprehension and expressive language improved.
 By the time many of the hyperlexic children were in the first or second grade many of the ‘”autistic” behaviors had diminished and while remaining aloof, the children did begin to socialize more.
-In short, they emerged significantly from their “autism” because it was not Autistic Disorder at all.
+In short, they emerged significantly from their “autism” because it was not autism spectrum disorder at all.

 It has been my experience, based on cases that continue to come to my attention, that hyperlexia needs to be subdivided into three distinct categories: type I, type II and type III.
 In so doing the often expressed view that “hyperlexia” is, in all cases, a form of “autism” can be properly dispelled and prognoses appropriately applied much to the relief of many concerned and distressed parents.